cmaloney/dcos-docs/_pages/administration/view-node-details.md

 ---
+UID: 56f9a5595fa87
-  post_title: Viewing the node details
+post_title: Viewing DCOS Registered Apps
+post_excerpt: ""
 layout: page
 published: true
+menu_order: 0
+page_options_require_authentication: false
+page_options_show_link_unauthenticated: false
+hide_from_navigation: true
+hide_from_related: true
 ---

-  You can easily get a detailed view of the services that are running on each node in your DCOS cluster.
+You can get a detailed view of which nodes in your cluster are running which service.

 [tutorial-prereq]

 1. SSH into your master node.

           $ dcos node ssh --master --leader

 2. Run this command from your master node to view the node details:

           $ curl http://master.mesos:8123/v1/enumerate

     In this example Kafka and Chronos are installed:

           $ curl http://master.mesos:8123/v1/enumerate
           {
             "frameworks": [